Why Piano Practice Is More Than Piano Playing

 Record yourself occasionally to spot areas for improvement.

 Remember — playing through is repetition, but practicing is refinement.
-And it’s this refinement that helps you grow as a pianist.
+It’s this refinement that helps you grow as a pianist.

 Learn How to Practice With Purpose